 If you have read his ongoing race BLOGs in 2015 & 2016 you will have followed the issues experienced in the team.
 The 2016 season also went well on the national Endurance Championship front.
 Teaming up with Spank Endurance team was a real pleasure which resulted in an overall win in the 600 Class.
 It was never easy and tense long races stretched the experience of both riders and pit crews but it was really enjoyable throughout.

-2017 promises to be another challenging and interesting season with hard gained experience helping to prepare our efforts on a different bike, the trusty Championship favourite Yamaha R6.
-More news on this as we move into the new year.
+2017 promised to be another challenging and interesting season with hard gained experience helping to prepare our efforts on a different bike, the trusty Championship favourite Yamaha R6.

 |2004||Honda RS 125||Trackdays|